Where an employee resigns but does not work the required notice period, is the employer under any obligation to pay him or her for this period?

 In the absence of any agreement to waive the notice requirement, an employee who refuses to work the notice period required by his or her contract of employment will, technically, be in breach of contract.
 In these circumstances, there will be no duty on the employer to pay the employee for any part of the notice period not worked.

 If, on the other hand, the reason for the employee's resignation was a fundamental breach of contract on the part of the employer, the employee would be entitled to leave without notice.
-Again, the employer would not be obliged to pay for any part of the notice period that had not been worked.
+Again, the employer would not be obliged to pay for any part of the notice period that had not been worked, although it may be liable for compensation for the breach of contract.

 If the employee does not work his or her full notice on account of agreed absence on holiday, then the employee will be entitled to be paid his or her normal contractual level of pay during the notice period.
 Similarly, if the employee was sick during the notice period and thus unable to come to work, he or she would be entitled to be paid statutory or contractual sick pay in the same way as an employee who had not resigned.